 Which Alternative Should You Choose?

-- Switching from Jump Desktop for screen sharing? → Screens 5
+- Only need graphical screen sharing? → Screens 5

 - Want screen sharing for free? → Chrome Remote Desktop